soserdev/shortener-urlservice/README.md

 ### Start a local mongo database

 If you want to start the app in _Intellij_ you don't need to start the database via docker compose.
-Just start the app and _Intellij_ will start the a container using the `compose.yml`.
+Since this project uses testcontainers just start the app in _Intellij_ and  `compose.yml` will be used to start mongo.

 But there is a also a `docker-compose.yaml` file that allows us to start a mongo and mongo express on `localhost`.
 In order to start them for local development using docker compose you can use the following docker command.